Addressing Maximization Bias in Reinforcement Learning with Two-Sample Testing: Introduction

 The empirical evidence that over- and underestimation of action-values is not necessarily detrimental to learning performance might be explained by the connection of $Q$-estimates to the exploration procedure of algorithms \citep{fox2016taming}.
 However, \cite{fox2019toward} and \cite{liang2021temporal} argue that these topics should be addressed separately by focusing firstly on unbiased value-estimation and secondly on improved exploration schemes.
-We acknowledge this perspective by additionally proposing an adaptive tuning mechanism for the significance level $\alpha$ of the TE in the DNN setting with the objective of minimizing the absolute estimation bias.\footnote{We are thankful to two anonymous reviewers that pushed us to think in this direction with their valuable comments.} The approach complements recent proposals of \cite{dorka2021adaptively} and \cite{wang2021adaptive}.
+We acknowledge this perspective by additionally proposing an adaptive tuning mechanism for the significance level $\alpha$ of the TE in the DNN setting with the objective of minimizing the absolute estimation bias.
+The approach complements recent proposals of \cite{dorka2021adaptively} and \cite{wang2021adaptive}.
 The dynamic adjustment of $\alpha$ is realized by running partial greedy episodes and comparing $n$-step returns \citep{sutton2018reinforcement} with the action-value estimates for the visited state-action pairs.
-Furthermore, through learning $\alpha$, we avoid the computational demanding tuning process of this environment-specific hyperparameter.
-Finally, we demonstrate the performance potential of all newly proposed estimators and algorithms by extensively testing them in various tasks and environments, with and without function approximation.
+Furthermore, through learning $\alpha$, we avoid the \rd{computationally} demanding tuning process of this environment-specific hyperparameter.
+Finally, we demonstrate the performance potential of all \rdd{the} newly proposed estimators and algorithms by extensively testing them in various tasks and environments, with and without function approximation.

 The paper is organized as follows: Section \ref{sec:Estimating_max_mu} formalizes the problem of estimating the MEV.
-Section \ref{sec:two_sample_testing_MEV} details the proposed estimators and analyzes them with and without fulfilling the assumption of independently and identically distributed (iid) data.
-Section \ref{sec:TE_KE_based_RL} introduces the RL setup and presents the new temporal-difference algorithms, while Section \ref{subsec:adaptive_bias} details the measurement of estimation bias and introduces the adaptive update mechanism of $\alpha$.
+Section \ref{sec:two_sample_testing_MEV} details the proposed estimators\rd{, and Section \ref{sec:deps} analyzes them with and without fulfillment of the underlying independence assumptions.} Section \ref{sec:TE_KE_based_RL} introduces the RL setup and presents the new temporal-difference algorithms, while Section \ref{subsec:adaptive_bias} details the measurement of estimation bias and introduces the adaptive update mechanism of $\alpha$.
 The experiments are shown and thoroughly discussed in Section \ref{sec:Experiments}, with the code being available at: \url{https://github.com/MarWaltz/TUD_RL}.
-Section \ref{sec:related_work} provides further literature on the state-of-the-art and Section \ref{sec:conclusion} concludes.
+Section \ref{sec:related_work} provides further literature on the state-of-the-art\rd{,} and Section \ref{sec:conclusion} concludes \rd{this article}.